 Remember, your boss’s job is to keep your hands full all week.
 If you use statements like “I am bored” or “I feel like I am wasting my time” will only make your boss defensive.

-Using positive language leads the conversation to the direction you desire.
-Your boss will feel confident about assigning more tasks to you without any hesitation.
+Using positive language leads the conversation in the direction you desire.
+Your boss will feel confident about assigning you more tasks without hesitation.

 Once you get the extra workload, make sure that you complete them with success.
 Ask for help when you need to, but ensure that everything you do reflects your work ethic.
 This will lead to a promotion sooner than you might think.

 Change the Way You Look at Your Job

 An employee looks at the job at hand like a task to be completed.
 Rather than use this approach, look at the tasks assigned to you as if you were the business owner.
 This will immediately broaden your vision and your plans will align perfectly with the business’s mission.